 Now, just why would anyone name an alligator (that doesn’t make any noise) “Cal?”
 Any idea?
 Yeah, we didn’t have any either.
 It’s a reference to United States President “Silent” Calvin Coolidge.
 Who would have known.

-However, there’s no mention anywhere as to why exactly the school chose “Indians” as the mascot; even still, we logically assume it had something to do with W&M’s history with Native Americans and the College’s Indian School.
+However, even though it’s nearly impossible to pinpoint exactly how W&M officially adopted this nickname, William Durham Harris, a W&M student around this time writing for the Flat Hat, is thought to have created the nickname; we logically assume it had something to do with W&M’s history with Native Americans and the College’s Indian School.

 And thus, W&M’s mascot history began, with small children, dogs, and alligators.
 Bet you didn’t know that before you read this article!
 But wait, there’s more.